-As a result of successful completion of the Theology Program, graduates will:
+As a result of successful completion of the Theology Program, graduates will be able to perform the following:

 1. Pursue advanced study at a at a seminary or divinity school.

 2. Enter careers in ministry as clergy in the church.